DHLSan/MPSCache-MultiPortedScalableCache/VIVADO/Multi_port_memory/README.md

   12. Right click on design file and click Create HDL Wrapper.
   13. Right click on design and click Generate Output Products.
   14. Click on Generate Bitstream.

+When generate bitstream finished, export hardware (include bitstream should be marked) and launch SDK.

 ![Figure 1](/VIVADO/Images/Multi-ported-SOC.png?raw=true "Title")